Skip to main content

 Carbon monoxide dangers if camping, caravanning or boating

-While carbon monoxide is usually associated with domestic fossil fuel-burning appliances, incidents and deaths can also happen in caravans and on board boats.
+But incidents and deaths can also happen in caravans and on board boats.

-Faulty gas cookers, appliances or petrol-powered generators have led to carbon monoxide poisoning.
+Faulty gas cookers, appliances, or petrol-powered generators have led to carbon monoxide poisoning.

 Carbon monoxide has also been linked to deaths where people have brought gas and charcoal barbecues into tents and other small enclosed spaces, sometimes in trying to keep warm.

-It is essential that people take care when using barbecues and make sure that they are safe and used in properly-ventilated spaces.
+Take care when using barbecues and make sure that they are safe and used in properly-ventilated spaces.

 • Gas safety and carbon monoxide